Annertech/annertech-ddev/README.md

 - Provides commands:
 - - `branch`: Creates an opinionated git branch name from a Teamwork ticket ID
-- - `robo`: Runs robo
+- - `behat`: Runs behat inside the web container
-- - `behat`: Runs behat
+- - `devmode [on|off]`: Adds custom settings.local.php file and allows easy toggle between production and development mode
 - - `login`: Opens a browser and logs you in to Drupal (works on local environments only)
-- - `devmode [on|off]`: Toggles between production and development settings
+- - `robo`: Runs robo inside the web container
-- Adds actions on DDEV hooks
+- Uses DDEV Hooks to properly instatiate project for development (see `config.hooks.yaml`)
 - Adds git hook to enforce proper commit messages
-- Adds custom settings.local.php file on project start and allows easy toggle between production and development mode
+- Sets to development mode on project start

 ## Install